Team-HeadQuarter/APT_Analysis/Unknown/xz-utils_backdoor/openwall.md

 (about 0.01s on the same system)

-It's possible that `argv[0]` other `/usr/sbin/sshd` also would have effect - there are obviously lots of servers linking to libsystemd.
+It's possible that `argv[0]` other `/usr/sbin/sshd` also would have effect - there are obviously lots of servers linking to `libsystemd`.

 ---